jlembury/jlembury/README.md

-I am a 2nd year PhD student in the Joint Doctoral Program in Geography at San Diego State University and the University of California - Santa Barbara.
-I combine spatial and computational methods and thinking to research human dynamics and address social equity issues.
-My research interests include geospatial data ethics, community health and wellness, and education/workforce diversity.
+I’m a third-year PhD student in the Joint Doctoral Program in Geography at San Diego State University and UC Santa Barbara.
+My work blends spatial thinking with computational methods to explore how people move, connect, and thrive—and how data can be used more ethically and inclusively in that process.
+I’m passionate about geospatial data ethics, community health and wellness, and creating pathways for inclusive education and workforce development.

 Connect with me on [![LinkedIn][1.2]][1]